 The Commissary and Trust Fund Department is responsible for the administration and operation of the agency’s commissaries and inmate trust fund.

-The inmate trust fund provides offenders access to personal funds for the purchase of commissary items, craft shop supplies, periodicals and subscriptions, some over-the-counter medications and other approved expenditures.
-In Fiscal Year 2008, more than 1.8 million deposits totaling $106.7 million were received and processed.
-An automated remittance system is used to encode, image, endorse and facilitate the electronic posting of the large number of deposits collected by the trust fund.
+The inmate trust fund provides offenders access to personal funds for the purchase of commissary items, periodicals and subscriptions, some over-the-counter medications and other approved expenditures such as craft shop supplies.
+In FY 2010, more than 1.8 million deposits totaling $107.7 million were received and processed.
+The majority of deposits were received electronically through third-party vendors.
+An automated remittance processing system is used to encode, image, endorse and prepare money orders received for deposit.

-The department operates two warehouse and distribution centers that provide merchandise for resale at commissary locations on each correctional facility throughout the state.
-Merchandise sold includes candy, packaged meat products, coffee, soft drinks, greeting cards, shoes and electronics.
-Utilizing an offender's bar-coded identification card, the commissary's point-of-sale system records detailed sales transaction information and debits the offender's trust fund account.
-Sales from commissary operations exceeded $89.9 million in Fiscal Year 2008.
+The department operates two warehouse and distribution centers that provide merchandise for resale at 168 commissary locations throughout the state.
+Items sold include snacks, packaged meat and fish products, coffee, soft drinks, greeting cards, shoes and electronics.
+Using an offender’s bar-coded identification card, the commissary’s point-of-sale system records detailed sales transaction information and debits the offender’s trust fund account.
+Sales from commissary operations exceeded $93 million in FY 2010.

 In addition to supporting the commissary and trust fund operations, income from commissary sales is used to fund or supplement other offender programs.
-These include recreational activities, sports and fitness equipment, television equipment located in common viewing areas, library books and supplies and The Echo newspaper available to offenders.
+These include recreational activities, sports and fitness equipment, television equipment located in common viewing areas, library books and supplies and The Echo newspaper for offenders.

 Contracts and Procurement Department